-What is so special about India’s landscape is that in addition to being diverse and dramatic, all its landmarks like rivers, mountains and seashores etc. are alive with myths and stories, ranging from being local to pan Indian, being little known to being part of famous legends known throughout the length and the breath of the country with links to the great epics like Ramayana or Mahabharata.
+“A specialty of India’s landscape is that all its physical features such as rivers, mountains and seashores, are associated with myths and stories, ranging from local to pan Indian, from obscure tales to famous legends known throughout the length the breadth of the country,” writes Durga Prasad Dash

 There have been numerous western scholars who have written books about India and Hinduism.
 Most of them have tried to see India through the lenses of either orthodox Christian values or liberal western values.
 Having done away with the pagan Gods at the advent of Christianity, it baffled the Europeans who came to India to see a thriving civilization with polytheistic beliefs and multicultural identities.
 However, instead of probing India’s cultural roots and taking a holistic view, some authors focused selectively on only the negative aspects of Indian society such as the caste system, and tried to establish that their own culture…

 Yuval Noah Harai, in his book 21 lessons for the 21st Century, gives a beautiful perspective on Nationalism.
 He says that the nation is basically a story we tell ourselves.
 No doubt every nation has its geographical boundary.
 But without those stories, the collective feeling of belonging to a nation would not come.
 In order … Continue reading understanding nationalism

 During High School days, I was an active member of the National Cadet Corps (Army Wing).
 When volunteers were asked for to attend the annual NCC camp of 1982 to be held at the HAL town of Sunabeda near Koraput, I was one of the first batch of students to register.
 Early one morning I … Continue reading a meal to remember … and the journey